dinuxbg/gnupru/README.md

 # Port of GNU GCC and Binutils for the TI PRU I/O processor.

 ## Introduction
-This is a GCC/Binutils port for the PRU I/O CPU core that is present in TI Sitara AM33xx SoCs.
+This is an unofficial GCC/Binutils port for the PRU I/O CPU core that is present in TI Sitara AM33xx SoCs.
 Older PRU core versions are not supported because, frankly, all I have is a beaglebone.

 This initial release is preliminary and just a proof-of-concept.
 It might have some serious bugs, so be warned.
-That said, go ahead and try it :) I routinely do basic sanity checks with the two given examples: blinking LED and MD5 calculation.
+That said, go ahead and try it :) I routinely do basic sanity checks with the examples in https://github.com/dinuxbg/pru-gcc-examples .

+Bug reports should be filed in https://github.com/dinuxbg/gnupru/issues .
+For general questions please use http://beagleboard.org/Community/Forums .

 This project has no relation to the TI PRU C compiler.
 ABI differences between GCC PRU and TI PRU C are tracked in https://github.com/dinuxbg/gnupru/wiki